petk/normalizator/README.md

 ## Requirements

-To use normalizator, system needs to have PHP 8.1 or greater installed with the following core PHP extensions:
+To use normalizator, system needs to have PHP 8.2 or greater installed with the following core PHP extensions:

 * fileinfo
+* filter
 * intl
 * mbstring
 * phar